conejoft/2048_Game_Mips/README.md

 # 2048_Game_Mips
 Game 2048 in Mips
-Just run 2048_main in MARS or similar
+Run 2048_main in MARS or similar